Skip to main content

 “We don’t truly know a therapeutic dose in dogs, and there is significant variability in the amount of active ingredient in many of the commercial products,” he said.

 For that reason, Nesbit doesn’t recommend CBD oil as a treatment for noise anxiety in dogs.
-However, you can discuss CBD oil with your vet to get their thoughts on it.
+However, you can discuss CBD oil with your veterinarian to get their thoughts on it.

 The bottom line

 Noise anxiety related to fireworks is a common issue for our furry friends.
-However, there are steps you can take to prepare your dog in advance.
+Their fear could stem from a bad experience or limited socialization as a puppy.
+But there are steps you can take to calm your dog before and during fireworks.

 why trust our exports reliability shield